-In accordance with DHCS regulations, written and oral information explaining the grievance/appeal process and the availability of a State Fair Hearing for Medi-Cal beneficiaries shall be provided to new clients upon first admission to Mental Health Services, along with the Guide to Medi-Cal Mental Health Services.
-The date of this activity shall be reflected on the Behavioral Health Assessment signature page.
-Information on the Beneficiary and Client Problem Resolution Process and State Fair Hearing Rights must be provided annually and documented on the Behavioral Health Assessment signature page.
+• In accordance with DHCS regulations, written and oral information explaining the grievance/appeal process and the availability of a State Fair Hearing for Medi-Cal beneficiaries shall be provided/made available to new clients upon first admission to Mental Health Services, along with the Integrated Behavioral Health Member Handbook.
+Programs attest to this during the Program Compliance portion of the QAPR that they are in compliance with applicable Federal and State laws by providing the Handbook information and materials to clients.
+"Programs submit a signed "Client Notification of Significant Changes for the Integrated Behavioral Health Member Handbook Attestation" annually to QI Matters.